Come and discover life on the farm

 Our main farming enterprise is a herd of dairy goats, however we have a number of other animals too.

 We also have a few sheep.
 The lambs go for meat after a happy life maturing naturally on grass.
 We don’t force feed nuts to fatten them in time for the ‘spring lamb’ premium price market but let them develop a slower more natural flavour.

-We have 1 sow called Bubbles and she will have one or two litters of piglets a year.
-We sell some as weaners and the others we fatten up for sausages and meat for the farm shop.
-Bubbles is a Gloucester Old Spot (our favourite, pictured left – calm, friendly with personality) We have had various breeds in the past, Oxford Sandy and Blacks (very calm and chilled out, but a nightmare to load into the trailer); Berkshires (completely over excited, but very playful); ; Middle Whites (messy things but very chatty) and a few others.
+We usually have a few rare breed pigs which we fatten up for sausages and meat for the farm shop.
+Bubbles is a Gloucester Old Spot (our favourite, pictured left – calm, friendly with personality) We have had various breeds in the past, Oxford Sandy and Blacks (very calm and chilled out, but a nightmare to load into the trailer); Berkshires (completely over excited, but very playful); Middle Whites (messy things but very chatty) and a few others.
 They eat grass, pig nuts and whey from the cheese-making.
 They adore it!